 How Much Does a New Furnace Replacement Cost?

-Depending on the size of your home, the efficiency of your new furnace, and the sophistication of the equipment, a new home furnace installation can run $3,000-$7,600.
+A new furnace replacement can cost between $3,000 - $7,600, depending on the size of your home, the efficiency of your new furnace, and the sophistication of the equipment.
 That includes labor and permit fees, not just equipment costs.

 The range above accounts for smaller homes all the way up to homes that are 5,000 square feet.
 It also includes single-stage, two-stage and variable-speed furnaces, as well as each of those types in both standard and high-efficiency models.
 Your home's size and the choices you make in regard to your comfort will affect the final pricing within that range.